Ringette Canada: Cyber attack

 Non-profit, grassroots organizations in sport became increasingly vulnerable to cyberattacks after the creation of the internet.
 In 2019, Ringette Canada became the target of a ransomware attack.

 Development

 Provincial and Territorial associations

 Beginning in 1969 with the Ontario Ringette Association (now called Ringette Ontario), provincial ringette associations continued to develop across Canada.
 See the table below for development.

 National championships

 The Canadian Ringette Championships (French: Championnats Canadien d'Ringuette) which is abbreviated CRC in english, is the annual premiere national ringette tournament for the best ringette players and teams in Canada and consists of three groups: the Under-16 (U16), the Under-19 (U19), and the elite ringette players in the National Ringette League (NRL) for which the CRC's serve as the league's seasonal championship.
 The first tournament was held in Winnipeg, Manitoba in 1979.

 Semi-professional league

 Canada's semi-professional ringette league is the National Ringette League (NRL) which was established in 2004.
-All of Canada's national ringette team players compete in the NRL.
+The majority of Canada's national ringette team players compete in the NRL.